UweGerdes/docker-expressjs-boilerplate/README.md

 #### e2e-workflow

-Start the docker-e2e-workflow test dockers in your project directory (in another terminal to separate the vcards and e2e-workflow test output):
+Start the docker-e2e-workflow test dockers in your project directory (in another terminal to separate the boilerplate and e2e-workflow test output):

 ```bash
 $ docker-compose -f docker-compose-e2e-workflow.yaml up